TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This field allows metadata to be set and associated with this VM.
 The value should be an object with only top-level key=value pairs.

+        NOTE: for historical reasons, do not put keys in here that match the pattern *_pw.
+Those keys should go in internal_metadata instead.

         type: JSON Object (key: value)
         vmtype: OS,KVM
         listable: no